© 2022 qsportsmedicine

 Dr Smith graduated from the University of Nottingham in the UK, before completing his initial two post-graduate years working in the NHS.
 He then moved to Australia to pursue a career in Sports Medicine and was initially based on the Gold Coast.
-He spent time training in Emergency Medicine and Orthopaedic Surgery to give him vital skills required for Sports Medicine, before enrolling in the Australasian College of Sports and Exercise Medicine training program.
+He spent time training in Emergency Medicine and Orthopaedic Surgery to give him vital skills required for Sports Medicine, before enrolling in the Australasian College of Sports and Exercise Physicians training program.

-Dr Smith is the Chief Medical Officer for QAS Rowing and he has worked in a wide range of sports and his past experience includes:
+Martin is the Chief Medical Officer for the Queensland Academy of Sport Rowing program and the Team Doctor for the Brisbane Roar A-League team, Brisbane Roar Academy team and the Young Socceroos (Australia under-20s Soccer Team).
+He has worked in a wide range of sports and his past experience includes:

 - Queensland State of Origin – Assistant Doctor 2017-2019